DefneEkin/covertovert/code/README.md

 - `upper_boundary_0`: Maximum delay (in milliseconds) for interpreting a "0".
 - `upper_boundary_1`: Maximum delay (in milliseconds) for interpreting a "1".

-### Limitations
-- **Threshold Calibration**: Upper boundaries must be tuned to the system and environment to account for variability in delays.
-- **Packet Loss**: Any missed packet could desynchronize decoding.
-- **Noise in Timing**: Non-covert traffic could affect measured timings.

 ---

 ## Covert Channel Capacity

-- The capacity, in bits per second, is calculated by dividing the total bits (128 in this example) by the transmission time.
+- The capacity, in bits per second, is calculated by using a sample 128 bit message, tracking the time between the first package received and the last, and dividing the time by 128 to find the covert channel capacity.
-- A faster decoding process and minimal network delays improve capacity, while noisy environments reduce it.
+- We found the largest possible covert channel capacity as ?? bits/sec by setting our thresholds as below:

+send_0_wait:
+send_1_wait:

+upper_boundary_0:
+upper_boundary_1:

+Smaller threshold or wait values resulted in message corruptions.

 ---

-## Logging and Debugging

-- Sent and received messages are logged for validation and debugging.
-- To analyze live traffic, tools like TShark can be used, as recommended in the instructions.

----

-## Practical Notes
+## Notes

 - **Docker Environment**: Ensure the code runs in the provided container environment to avoid compatibility issues.
 - **Parameters in `config.json`**: All delay thresholds and log filenames must be added to the configuration file for automated testing.

-This implementation creatively utilizes inter-arrival timings, adhering to the constraints and objectives of covert channel communication.
+This implementation utilizes inter-arrival timings, adhering to the constraints and objectives of covert channel communication.
 Proper parameter tuning and environment control are crucial for achieving reliable and high-capacity communication.